 Section 1.
 The election of the Student Senators shall be held in conjunction with the election of the Executive Committee.
 In order to be listed on the ballot, candidates must submit a declaration of candidacy to the Elections and Recruitment Committee Chair along with a completed application for Senate.

 Section 2.
-In order to run for a Collegiate Senator seat, the candidate must also submit a verification of their enrollment in their specific college before being placed on the ballot.
+In order to run for a Collegiate Senator seat, the candidate must also submit a verification of their enrollment in their primary academic college before being placed on the ballot.
 If a candidate has not yet been admitted to an academic college, then they must

 submit a statement of intent that they will enter into that academic college qualifications.
-Candidates with an undeclared major shall only be eligible for a General Senate Seat.
+Candidates with an undeclared major shall run for their assigned college.

 Section 3.
 Any Collegiate Senator that changes their major during their term shall remain qualified for their seat so long as they do not change academic colleges.
-If a Collegiate Senator does not retain their enrollment in the academic college that they represent, they shall fill any open seat as a General Senator, leaving their previous seat open to a Presidential Appointment.
+If a Collegiate Senator does not retain their enrollment in the academic college that they represent, they shall fill any open seat as a General Senator, leaving their previous seat open as originally apportioned to then be filled by Presidential Appointment.
+If there is no eligible candidate for the specific academic college, then the seat shall be filled as a General Senator Seat.

 Section 4.
-Election must be held by the second Wednesday of April.
-Newly elected officers will assume office on the last Monday before final examinations.
+Election must be held two (2) weeks prior to Spring Break every year.
+Newly elected officers will assume office 2 weeks before final examinations.

 Section 5.
 Any vacancy in the Student Senate shall be filled by a qualified Presidential Appointment which shall be approved by a two-thirds (2/3) vote by the Student Senate.

 Section 6.
-If no candidate running for an office of the Student Government Association receives a majority of votes in the election, a runoff will be conducted in not more than seven

-(7) and not less than five (5) calendar days to determine the duly elected officer.
+If no candidate running for an office of the Student Government Association receives a majority of votes in the election, a runoff will be conducted between five (5) to seven (7) days to determine the duly elected officer.

 Section 7.
 In the event an elected executive office becomes vacant before November 1 of the fall semester, a special election shall be held to fill this vacancy no later than three (3) weeks after the vacancy occurs.

 Section 8.
 If an executive officer position becomes vacant during the summer, then their spot shall remain vacant until the fall when a special election can be held.

 Section 9.
-In the event that an elected executive office becomes vacant after November 1 of the fall semester, that office shall be filled by an interim officer appointed by a special committee composed of the executive council and the Director of Student Engagement.
+In the event that an elected executive office becomes vacant after November 1 of the fall semester, that office shall be filled by an interim officer appointed by a special committee composed of the executive council and the SGA Advisor.
 This appointment shall also be subject to a two-thirds (2/3) approval of the Student Senate.

 ARTICLE VIII